sgtpepperpt/awsdeployer/README.md

 # AWSDeployer

 Collection of some scripts to automate AWS Lambda deployments.
 They are useful for quick development and deployment of AWS Lambda functions and layers, as well as a REST API Gateway integration.

-Just set your working directory, your __awsdeploy__ configs and you should be good to focus on actual development.
+Just set your working directory, your __awsdeployer__ configs and you should be good to focus on actual development.

-Currently supporting Python lambda functions.
+Currently only supporting Python lambda functions.

 ---